If you have $100,000 to put to work, then you are well positioned to achieve financial independence over time.

 Bonds

-A bond is a loan to a business or organization.
-Bondholders are entitled to collect interest payments during the bond's term and receive the bond's face value in a lump-sum payment at the end of the period.
 Although bonds are generally less risky than stocks, they also generate lower returns over the long term.
 The bonds with the highest yields are known as junk bonds and are issued by companies that are less financially stable than their peers.

 Another consideration when investing in bonds is that the interest payments from bonds can be taxed as income if you are using a taxable brokerage account.
 Exceptions include most municipal bonds, which are bonds issued by local governments.

-5. Invest in REITs
+5. Invest in real estate

 While buying real estate is another great way to diversify your investment portfolio, owning property is not cheap.
 Even owning a few properties would not result in a diversified portfolio.
 Plus, even if you hire a property manager, owning investment properties can be a rather time-consuming way to invest in real estate.
+It can be a great way to build wealth, but it's not right for everyone.

-For that reason, many investors may prefer to buy shares in real estate investment trusts, or REITs (pronounced "reets").
+Another way to invest in real estate is to buy shares in real estate investment trusts, or REITs (pronounced "reets").

 REITs are professionally managed portfolios of properties.
-Most REITs are organized around a real estate theme, such as shopping malls or data centers.
+Most REITs are organized around a real estate theme, such as apartment buildings or data centers.
 Because REITs are required to disburse to shareholders at least 90% of their taxable income, which is generated by rent and interest payments, REITs often pay higher dividends than most stocks.
 Their share prices can also appreciate in value as the price of real estate rises.

 Shares of REITs trade on stock exchanges just like shares of any public company.
-REITs can be especially appealing to income-focused investors, but it's important to realize that REIT payouts are typically taxed as ordinary income in taxable brokerage accounts.

 Diversify your portfolio